AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/main-lp.md

 # PI to Data Hub

 PI to Data Hub enables you to transfer on-premises data from Data Archive and Asset Framework (AF) to AVEVA Data Hub.
-PI to Data Hub also enables an offering called AVEVA PI Data Infrastructure - aggregate tag, available in small (100,000 tags), medium (250,000 tags) and large (500,000 tags), eliminating the concern about exceeding maximum PI point counts on individual Data Archive servers.
-Instead, customers purchase an aggregate number of tags and configure PI points as needed on individual Data Archive servers.
+PI to Data Hub also enables AVEVA PI Data Infrastructure - aggregate tag, which allows customers to purchase an aggregate number of tags and configure PI points as needed on individual Data Archive servers.
+This eliminates the concern about exceeding maximum PI point counts on individual Data Archive servers.
+Aggregate tags are available in small (100,000 tags), medium (250,000 tags), and large (500,000 tags).

 ## PI to Data Hub architecture